AusDTO/dta-website/_posts/2017-11-14-cure-is-better-than-prevention.md

 ## Takeaway

 I’m not suggesting cyber security strategists abandon preventative controls.
 However, I become more and more convinced we have the emphasis in the wrong place and need to pivot more of our resources to building better detection and response capabilities.

-*The DTA's cyber security unit works with Australian Government agencies to improve cyber security posture through review, collaboration and innovation.*